N0ury/ESP32-GL50_EVO-NimBLE/README.md

 ```
 line to suit your situation.

-Lines 87 to 94 can be removed.
+Line 78 can be removed.
 I wanted to harmonize the codes with another blood glucose meter.